Artifact Cache CLI Commands Reference

 --image-name=<name>

-Name to use when restoring this Develocity Artifact and Setup Cache image.
+Name to use when restoring this Develocity Artifact Cache and Setup Cache image.
 If absent, an image name will be generated automatically for supported CI providers (GitHub Actions, Jenkins).

 Can be specified multiple times to provide fallback image names.